Web Loom logo

 ngAfterViewInit(): void {

-// Canvas is now in the DOM — safe to initialize the chart
+// Canvas is now in the DOM — safe to initialize the chart.

-this.data$.subscribe((data) => {
+observe(this.vm.data$, (data) => {

 if (data && data.length > 0 && this.readingsChartRef) {